History of the Gallery

-“I am proud to say that for over the forty years I’ve been in business, it has been my pleasure and good fortune to have worked with many talented staff members, skilled craftspeople and loyal customers, without whom we would not still be here.
+“I am proud to say that for almost fifty years I’ve been in business, it has been my pleasure and good fortune to have worked with many talented staff members, skilled craftspeople and loyal customers, without whom we would not still be here.
 Many have become personal friends.
 We thank them all, and we look forward to continuing to serve them in the future.”

 – Norman Ringdahl